Jinmi-codes/Jinmi-codes/README.md

 # Ola-osoko Oluwajinmi

 👋 Hi there!
-I’m Jinmi, an IT student specialzed in engineering secure systems.
+I’m Jinmi, an IT student specialized in engineering secure systems.
 With a passion for cybersecurity, I build secure and scalable systems, APIs and scripts with languages like Python and Go across several cloud platforms.

 ## 🔧 Technical Skills